Leonavas/sveltekit-fire/README.md

 </script>
 ```

-But dont worry, if you don't initialize Firebase, it will automatically be initialized only once whenever a Sveltekit Fire component is used
+But dont worry, if you don't initialize Firebase, it will automatically be initialized only once whenever a Sveltekit Fire component is used.

 # Server Side Rendering